-As the primary initial contact for Rocket Clicks for all new sales inquiries, I have started to hear many of the same concerns repeated over and over.
+As the primary initial contact for Rocket Clicks for all new sales inquiries, I can’t help but notice a huge percentage of our incoming clients have similar digital marketing woes.

-if you don’t know what your agency is working on, there’s absolutely no way to know if they’re aligned with your priorities – or even doing anything at all!
+If you don’t know what your agency is working on, there’s absolutely no way to know if they’re aligned with your priorities – or even doing anything at all!
+Think of your digital agency as an extension of your own marketing department.
+Would you hire an internal marketer and be okay with the fact that they never tell you what they’re up to?
+Most likely not.

 A good agency is in regular contact so that you always know what their current action items are.
-At Rocket Clicks, we meet with clients on a monthly basis at minimum, while also mixing in weekly touch points and regular status updates for ongoing projects.
-The goal: you always know exactly what we’re doing and we can course correct quickly if priorities change.
+At Rocket Clicks, we meet with clients a minimum of once a month, while also mixing in weekly touch points and regular status updates for ongoing projects.
+The goal: you always know exactly what we’re doing and we can course-correct quickly if priorities change.

 I have three letters for you: K. P. I.

-Your key performance indicators are the most crucial metrics that help you determine the success of your digital marketing efforts.
-If you haven’t had a conversation with your marketing agency about what your KPIs are, odds are their reports are lacking in meaningful information.
+Your key performance indicators are the most crucial metrics that determine the success of your digital marketing efforts.
+If you haven’t had a conversation with your marketing agency about what your KPIs are, odds are their reports are lacking meaningful information.

 The truth is, anyone can pull data from an analytics platform.
 It takes actual skill to provide context for that data and truly explain what that data means for your business.
 If you feel like you’re just staring at a bunch of charts and numbers, what are you really learning?